-In Fig. 1 we show examples of galaxy images and the Q_T -profiles for different morphological types (figures for the rest of the galaxies are available in the electronic version).
-The left column shows the B-band images, whereas the right column shows the H-band images in the same scale and orientation.
-The center column shows the Q_T -profiles in both bands (full and dashed line for B and H, respectively) and the bar lengths are indicated by a vertical line.
+for B and H, respectively) and the bar lengths are indicated by a vertical line.
 It is clear from this figure that the B-band profile is generally less smooth due to the influence of the spiral arms.
-For the early-type galaxies, particularly for those with strong bars, the bar torques derived from the B and H-band images are generally very similar, whereas for later type galaxies the B-band images seem to give slightly stronger bar strengths.
+For the early-type galaxies, particularly for those with SB, the bar torques derived from the B and H-band images are generally very similar, whereas for later type galaxies, the B-band images seem to give slightly stronger bar strengths.